 There’s something different about Clementine, and Jago is the only one who can see it.
 He ceaselessly bullies her at school and before long Clem snaps, shoving him across the room with an unnatural strength.
 Clementine is suspended, so her father takes the opportunity to …

-If you’re interested in learning more about City of Ghosts, check it out on Goodreads.
+If you’re interested in learning more about Starry Eyes, check it out on Goodreads.
 If you decide to buy a copy, please consider using my Amazon affiliate link: I’ll earn a few pennies from your purchase.
 Thank you!

 Hi there!
 Welcome to my stop on the Jackson Saves an Owl blog tour.
 I’d like to say a big thank you to Faye Rogers, for allowing me to get involved in the blog tour for this charming picture book.
 Zophia loves owls, so as soon as …